Stephen Paduano: Political career

 Despite his party-list winning more than 260,215 votes in the 2013 elections and earning them one seat in the House of Representatives, Paduano's group was disqualified by the Commission on Elections because it "didn't have a track record."
 However, on October 22, 2013, the Supreme Court reversed the election body's decision saying that the said party-list "need not prove track record."
 He was later sworn into office by then Speaker Feliciano Belmonte as the 290th member of the House of Representatives on May 28, 2014.

 As the party-list's first nominee, Paduano continued to serve in the House of Representatives after his group was re-elected in the 2016 and 2019 elections.

 In the 18th Congress, Paduano served as Deputy Minority Leader.
 Of all the representatives who hail from Negros Occidental, it was only Paduano who did not vote for Pateros–Taguig lone district representative Alan Peter Cayetano as Speaker in 2019 and instead, voted for Manila 6th district representative Bienvenido Abante as he was hoping to remain as Deputy Minority Leader.
 Abante was later elected as Minority Floor Leader.

 He was a co-author to House Bill No. 3713, authored by Parañaque City 2nd district representative Joy Myra Tambunting, which sought to give a fresh 25-year franchise to ABS-CBN.
 During the 13th hearing on the network's franchise renewal on July 9, 2020, Paduano withdrew his co-authorship of the bill after concurring with the observations of Sagip party-list representative and Deputy Speaker Rodante Marcoleta that the network "has been funneling some of its income to Big Dipper" to "avoid paying taxes".

 On October 19, 2020, he was unanimously elected to become the Minority Floor Leader after Abante's resignation on October 16, 2020.
 He is the first party-list representative to hold such a position.

+On September 4, 2024, Paduano was designated by Speaker Martin Romualdez as caretaker representative of the 3rd district of Negros Occidental following the appointment of Jose Francisco Benitez as director general of the Technical Education and Skills Development Authority.